Big, small, or medium-sized, recruitment is one of the most crucial processes in any company.

 No of candidates hired / total number of candidates applied = Selection Ratio

 The value of this ratio must range between 0 and 1.
 0 shows a low selection ratio which paves way for better selection decisions.
 The hiring team can be choosy when it comes to selecting the right person for the job.
-Selection ratio is dependent on the brand image of the company, how widely the job is advertised, etc. In today’s market, there are many job seekers compared to the number of openings.
+The selection ratio is dependent on the brand image of the company, how widely the job is advertised, etc. In today’s market, there are many job seekers compared to the number of openings.
 Even though organizations are flooded with applications, they eventually end up hiring only a few.
 In such a favorable scenario, it is very important for the organization to choose the right tools and set the right parameters in capturing the best talent in the industry.
 This determines the success of the Selection Ratio.

 9. Annual Turnover Rate